Hammarn/1MB335/Lab1.md

 ```

 Try it for the full article as well!
-**Question:** Write down the answer to the occurrences of the phrase `PCA` in both the full `PCA.txt` and the `short_pca.txt`.
+**Question 2:** Write down the answer to the occurrences of the phrase `PCA` in both the full `PCA.txt` and the `short_pca.txt`.

 --

 ### Hidden word exercise
-**Question:**
+**Question 3:**
 Now that you have some basic UNIX tools at your disposal go and do the [hidden word_exercise](hidden_word_exercise_instructions.md).
+Submit the hidden word.

-Do not continue with the next part until you are done with it.
+Do not continue with the next part until you are done with the exercise.

-Make sure to report the answer to the question to one of the lab assistants.
+--

+It's now time for a short lecture about Uppmax and HPCs in general

 --

 ### Working remotely

 The next part of this exercise will take place on the computational cluster Rackham on UPPMAX (Uppsala Multidisciplinary Center for Advanced Computational Science).
 To connect to a remote Unix server the protocol `ssh` is typically used.